ogallagher/Formal-iOS-Swift-Game/README.md

 - [ ] Try introducing multiple touches: touch w/ 3 fingers to pause, double-tap on a level # to select, remove confirmation button at bottom of menu
 - [ ] Help menu
 - [ ] Resize main menu after removing the confirmation button (green arrow)
-- [ ] Fix alignment in levels 14 and 15
+- [ ] Fix alignment in levels 12, 14, and 15
-- [ ] Thicken platforms in level 19
+- [ ] Thicken platforms in levels 16 and 19
 - [ ] Start compiling images for display (to replace some-not all-of the drawing methods: player, items, moving islands, bullets, shrapnel) to decrease Formal's overall latency?
+- [ ] Fix rotating doors in level 14
+- [ ] Fix glitch with new level system where the last level can't be unlocked
+- [ ] Create a lauch screen (perhaps an animated introduction w/ Formal's icon)
+- [ ] Information Menu: my name, latest update date, #levels, history, etc.